-When talking about income inequality in the Philippines, the discussion would always focus on the poor vs. rich divide.
+When talking about income inequality in the Philippines, the discussion typically focuses on the poor vs. rich divide.
 But with the recent economic challenges that the country has faced, it has shifted to the poor vs. middle class.

 This raises the question: Who should the government help more, the poor or the middle class?
 Before we get to that, it's important to understand first the different social classes in the Philippines.